robertjd/okta.github.io/_source/_docs/api/resources/factors.md

 }
 ~~~

-`429 Too Many Requests` status code may be returned if you attempt to resend a Email challenge (OTP) within the same time window.
+`429 Too Many Requests` status code may be returned if you attempt to resend an Email challenge (OTP) within the same time window.

 *The current rate limit is one per email address every 5 seconds.*